rachellej/wikiSearch-demo/README.md

 Built using Node, Grunt, Angular, and SASS.

 If you'd like to run tests, the command is 'grunt test'.
-Obvs you'll need to install node, do a npm install, and install the global grunt cli before.
+You'll need to install node, do a npm install, and install the global grunt cli before.

 For SASS I used BEM style classes because my current team has seen a lot of benefit (mostly with directives but for consistency it's used everywhere).

-I'm absolutely open to any discussion though -- learning is a huge key to being a dev!
+I'm absolutely open to any discussion on anything -- learning and understanding that each project has differences is a huge key to being a dev.
+Please let me know any feedback you have as well.
+Thanks!

 ## My app screenshots for comparison: